tybottorff/bottorffdocs/linsley_postdoc/literature_notes.md

  - most patients have a single peak of PD-1 blockade-induced immune reinvigoration despite on-going treatment
  - responding exhausted T cells in blood contain TCR clonotypes shared with tumor infiltrating T cells
  - ratio of exhausted T cell reinvigoration to tumor burden predicts clinical response
+# T cell tolerance: central and peripheral
+## Summary
+ - central tolerance: clonal deletion and diversion (Treg differentiation) control self-reactive T cells in the thymus
+ - peripheral tolerance: anergy (T cells becoming functionally unresponsive) and deletion of self-reactive T cells occurs outside thymus in cases where central tolerance fails to control self-reactivity and self-reactive T cells encounter self-antigens (not all antigens T cells need to be tolerant of are expressed in thymus)
+## T cell differentiation
+ - T lymphocytes arise from circulating bone-marrow-derived progenitors going to thymus
+ - T cell lineage commitment and expansion
+ - TCR gene rearrangement gives rise to γδ or αβ progenitors at CD4 and CD8 double-negative stage
+ - fraction of αβ committed double-negative cells give rise to many CD4 and CD8 double-positive thymocytes
+ - somatic recombination of TCR genes results in broad repertoire of αβ TCRs with random specificities
+ - double-positive thymocytes expressing TCRs that have no/low affinity for self-peptide-MHC complexes die by neglect
+ - double-positive thymocytes expressing TCRs that have intermediate affinity for self-peptide-MHC differentiate to CD4 or CD8 single-positive thymocytes (positive selection) in the cortex, single-positive thymocytes go to the medulla
+ - double-positive thymocytes expressing TCRs that have high affinity for self-peptide-MHC pose a threat to self-tolerance, so they undergo clonal deletion, diversion to Treg lineage, anergy, or receptor editing (secondary gene rearrangements of TCRα loci)
 # TCR sequencing and cloning methods for repertoire analysis and isolation of tumor-reactive TCRs
 ## Abstract
  - SEQTR (SEQuencing T cell Receptor): combines *in vitro* transcription and single primer pair TCR amplification, combine with PCR to amplify TCR from bulk population, tumor-specific TCR identification and cloning